-You must have at least one Send Target set.
-For example, set a target email address or a contact name.
-The send returns the result error message Invalid email address if the target contact doesn’t have a valid email address.
+You must set at least one Send Target, for example, a target email address or a contact name.
+Which target and variable you use will be dependent on the setup of your workflow.
+The send returns the error message Invalid email address if the target contact doesn’t have a valid email address.
 To learn more about result messages, check out Check the result message status.

-- In the Content Customisation area, define how you want to gather data that’s stored in your CRM and how it should be used in your transactional sends:
+- In the Content Customisation area, you can define how you want to use the data stored in Microsoft Dynamics in your transactional sends:

-Select the drop-down menu to pick the contact data fields you used in your email campaign.
+Expand the drop-down menu to select the data placeholders you used in your email campaign.
 For example,